-739 6.11 Without increasing flood risk elsewhere

-- 6.11.1 The NPPF at paragraph 163 says 'when determining planning applications, local planning authorities should ensure flood risk is not increased elsewhere...". - 741 dutilottics should chaire flood tisk is not increased elsewhere... - 742 6.11.2 One of the key objectives of a Flood Risk Assessment is to establish if a proposal will increase - 743 flood risk elsewhere.
-This may happen where development causes flows to be diverted, or where - development takes up additional space within the floodplain causing floodplain storage capacity to - be reduced. - 746 6.11.3 A Flood Risk Assessment should consider whether this will happen and propose mitigation - measures which should be provided up to the design flood event (1% fluvial/0.5% tidal) including - 748 climate change for the lifetime of the development.
-These may include for example the provision of - 749 compensatory floodplain storage, although this can be difficult to achieve in the Broads area. - 750 Compensatory floodplain storage is the lowering of higher land levels to provide additional flood - 751 storage at the same level as the flood storage is removed.
-Therefore, this is difficult to achieve in the
+- 6.11.
+Without increasing flood risk elsewhere - 6.11.1.
+The NPPF at paragraph 163 says 'when determining planning applications, local planning authorities should ensure flood risk is not increased elsewhere...'. - 6.11.2.
+One of the key objectives of a Flood Risk Assessment is to establish if a proposal will increase flood risk elsewhere.
+This may happen where development causes flows to be diverted, or where development takes up additional space within the floodplain causing floodplain storage capacity to be reduced. - 6.11.3.
+A Flood Risk Assessment should consider whether this will happen and propose mitigation measures which should be provided up to the design flood event (1% fluvial/0.5% tidal) including climate change for the lifetime of the development.
+These may include for example the provision of compensatory floodplain storage.
+Compensatory floodplain storage is the lowering of higher land levels to provide additional flood storage at the same level as the flood storage is removed.
+Therefore, this is difficult to achieve in the Broads as the floodplain is very flat with little higher land available to lower.
+One of the only options in the Broads is the raising of buildings on stilts to provide voids underneath and not remove flood storage.
+Such measures would need to be designed to ensure that water is always stored under the building and can empty after a flood.
+This would require intermittent boarding, no storage under the building and regular maintenance. - 6.11.4.
+Sustainable drainage (SuDS) proposals should also be included within an assessment where a development would increase the impermeable area that would increase the surface water runoff from the site.
+This will ensure that flood risk is not increased elsewhere.
+For Brownfield sites, proposals should be put forward to limit the surface water discharge as close to greenfield runoff rates. - 6.12.
+Flood response plan template. - 6.12.1.
+A site-specific Flood Response Plan will always be required for development in flood zone 3.
+The client/developer responsibilities for health and safety and facilities management may also require a site-specific flood response plan.
+These are important considerations on commercial sites and are potential requirements for compliance with the Construction (Design and Management) Regulations 201538. - 6.12.2.
+They can form one means of managing residual risk where a development is found to be acceptable in flood risk terms and is a valuable document for owners and occupiers of all property at risk of flooding to have in place.
+The Authority has produced guidance and a suggested structure for these plans.
+The guidance and structure can be found at Appendix D.